IslamAbdelrahman00/US-Bikeshare-Data-Exploration/README.md

 * _Python 3, NumPy,_ and _Pandas_ installed using _Anaconda_
 * A text editor, like _VS Code_ or _Atom_.
 * A terminal application (_Terminal_ on _Mac_ and _Linux_ or _Cygwin_ on _Windows_).
+* ## **Code explained in Detail:**
+*
+### **How the program works:**
+The code developed takes in raw input to create an interactive experience in the terminal that answers questions about the dataset.
+The experience is interactive because depending on a user's input, the answers to the questions will change!
+There are four statments that will change the answers:

+* please enter the full name of one of the following cities:new york city, chicago or washington !
+*  please enter the name of the month from the following choics :January, February, March, April, May, June or type 'all' if you do not have any preference!
+* (please enter thename of the day from the following options or enter all if you don't have a prefernce:Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday or type 'all' !

+The answers to the statemenst above will determine the city and timeframe on which you'll do data analysis.
+After filtering the dataset, users will see the statistical result of the data, and choose to start again or exit.

 ## Bikeshare Data